sergiusens/snappy-docs/_on-hold/15_to_16_config_desktop.md

+---
-Title: Configuring Ubuntu Desktop for Snap Development
+title: "Configuring Ubuntu Desktop for Snap Development"
+---

 # Configuring Ubuntu Desktop for Snap Development

 This sections describes how to configure an Ubuntu 16.04 Desktop install for snapcraft package development.